arp242/goatcounter/tpl/help/js.markdown

     </script>
     {{template "code" .}}

-A few more advanced examples are listed in [Change data before it's send to GoatCounter](/code/modify).
+A few more advanced examples are listed in [Change data before it's sent to GoatCounter](/code/modify).

 Methods